cmdruid/tapscript/README.md

-  prevout   ?: OutputData     // The output data of the UTXO being spent. scriptSig ?: ScriptData     // The ScriptSig field (mostly deprecated). sequence  ?: SequenceData   // The sequence field for the input. witness   ?: WitnessData    // An array of witness data for the input.
+  prevout   ?: OutputData     // The output data of the UTXO being spent. scriptSig ?: ScriptData     // The ScriptSig field (mostly deprecated). sequence  ?: SequenceData   // The sequence field for the input. witness   ?: ScriptData[]   // An array of witness data for the input.
 }

 interface OutputData {